barumau/pandunia/engli/pandunia-engli.md

 madiaria - Hungary
 mafana - bother
 mafane - trouble (disturbance, bother)
+mafanu - be bothered by (bother to, take the trouble to)
 mager - magician (sorcerer)
 magi - magical
 magia - magic